 The hotel has two terraces.
 The Grand Café terrace is located in the walled courtyard, adjacent to the Martinikerkhof square.
 Restaurant Alacarte’s terrace is on the Prinsentuin Garden.

 Groningen is the province’s capital, rich in cultural heritage.
 This vibrant, buzzing city is host to many colleges and to one of the Netherlands’ most revered universities.
-Places of interest are the Groningen Museum, the Maritime Museum and the Comics Museum.
+Places of interest are the Groningen Museum and the Maritime Museum.